HIllya51/LunaTranslator/docs/en/alltoolbuttons.md

     After using `Perform OCR Once`, use this button to perform OCR again at the original location without having to re-select the recognition area.

 1. #### <i class="fa fa-book"></i> <i class="fa fa-icon fa-rotate-right"></i> Proper Noun Translation_Direct Replacement
-1. #### <i class="fa fa-book"></i> <i class="fa fa-icon fa-rotate-right"></i> Proper Noun Translation_Global
 1. #### <i class="fa fa-book"></i> <i class="fa fa-icon fa-rotate-right"></i> Proper Noun Translation
-1. #### <i class="fa fa-won"></i> <i class="fa fa-icon fa-rotate-right"></i> Translation Result Correction_Global
 1. #### <i class="fa fa-won"></i> <i class="fa fa-icon fa-rotate-right"></i> Translation Result Correction
-    The above five buttons have similar effects and are used to quickly open the translation optimization settings window to add new specified terms.
+    The above three buttons have similar effects and are used to quickly open the translation optimization settings window to add new specified terms.

-    For `Global`, it will definitely open the global dictionary settings.
-For non-`Global`, when there is a bound game (HOOK linked game/clipboard, OCR bound window), it will open the game's dedicated dictionary settings, otherwise it will open the global dictionary settings.
+    When left-clicking the mouse, if there is a bound game (HOOK linked game/clipboard, OCR bound window), it opens the dedicated dictionary settings for the game.
+Otherwise, it opens the global dictionary settings.

+    When right-clicking the mouse, it always opens the global dictionary settings.
 1. #### <i class="fa fa-minus"></i> <i class="fa fa-icon fa-rotate-right"></i> Minimize to Tray
     N/A
 1. #### <i class="fa fa-times"></i> <i class="fa fa-icon fa-rotate-right"></i> Exit